Categories

 Ecola State Park

-Heading from Portland straight to the coast, you’ll find Ecola State Park.
+Heading from Portland straight west to the coast, you’ll find Ecola State Park.
 There’s a few wonderful stops within this park, but head to the Ecola State Park Viewpoint.
-You’ll have to purchase a day pass to use the parking lot (cost is per vehicle).
+You’ll have to purchase a day pass to use the parking lot (cost is per vehicle and fost $5USD in 2024).
 If you’ve arrived earlier in the day, you can do one of five hikes, walking along the beach, or grab a picnic to enjoy the views.
 The views below are about a 3-5 minute walk down a path to a lookout point.
 You can even spot Haystack Rock in the background!

 Oregon Road Trip - Ecola State Park Viewpoint